-To help you understand and share this information, click here to download and print a booklet that summarizes the detailed information in the following sections.
+To help you understand and share this information, you can download and print a booklet that summarizes the detailed information in the following sections.
 (This booklet was produced in February 2016, before the 2016 and 2017 FDA approvals and expanded indications for several targeted therapies and immunotherapy drugs.
 Information about these drugs can be found in this section as well as in the Targeted Therapy and Immunotherapy sections of this website.)

 Lung adenocarcinoma accounts for about 40% of all lung cancers.
 It tends to grow more slowly than other kinds of lung cancer.